oribarilan/lensline.nvim/README.md

 }
 ```

-Or with any other package manager:
+Or with any other plugin manager:

 <details>
 <summary><strong>vim-plug</strong></summary>